-The next meeting of the 2014-15 season will take place on Monday 19th January at the Manor Sports Ground, Broadwater Way, Worthing.
+The next meeting of the 2014-15 season will take place on Monday 16th February at the Manor Sports Ground, Broadwater Way, Worthing.
 Please note that meetings will start a little earlier this season, 7:30 pm but the pavilion should be open from 7:00 pm.
-The subject for the evening will be "Managing Dissent" - the club have installed a new LED TV so we have our video facility back.

 See our Meetings Page for a list of all meetings scheduled for the 2014-15 season, these dates are now confirmed.